numbats/yowie/README.md

 The cohort originally included 12,686 respondents ages 14-22 when first interviewed in 1979.
 There are three data sets provided in this package:

-  - `wages_hs`: The wages data from the cohort whose highest grade completed is up to 12th grade.
+  - `wages`: The wages data from the cohort whose highest grade completed is up to 12th grade.
   - `wages_hs_do`: The wages data of the high school dropouts.
   - `demog_nlsy79`: The demographic data of the NLSY79 cohort.